Browse Learn topics

 • Arc-OK override: click (or hotkey) to confirm the arc and keep cutting when the sensor misses it

 On the FluidNC plasma fork, torch height control runs in the firmware: it samples arc voltage, compares it to a target, and nudges Z to hold standoff — no host round-trip in the loop.
 GcodePilot configures it from the machine profile (the Torch Height Control node, plasma machines only), the post sets each cut's target with M103 Q<volts>, and M101/M102 arm and disarm the loop mid-program — off through the probe, on once the pierce is done and the torch is at cut height.
+The fork ships with JetCad3 and is required for AVTHC — flash it from the built-in tool; see Machine Connection.

 Reading the DRO